SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-1-simple-conditions/exercises-simple-conditions/time-plus-15-mins/time-plus-15-mins.md

 | 11<br>08 | 11:23 |
 | 12<br>49 | 13:04 |

-#### Hints and Guidelines
+#### Tips and Tricks

-Add 15 minutes and write a few conditions.
+Add 15 minutes and check using a few conditions.
 If minutes are over 59, **increase hours** with 1 and **reduce minutes** with 60.
-Thereby look at the case when hours are over 23.
+Identically, check the case when hours are over 23.
 When you print the minutes you should **check for zero at the front**.

 #### Testing in the Judge System

-Test your solution from the example here: [https://judge.softuni.bg/Contests/Practice/Index/506#13](https://judge.softuni.bg/Contests/Practice/Index/506#13).
+Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/506#13](https://judge.softuni.bg/Contests/Practice/Index/506#13).